wp-plugins/good-writer-checkify/readme.txt

 == Frequently Asked Questions ==
-= Will there be a fix for the Wordpress Header design that this plugin somehow breaks = Someone emailed me about it through my contact form at my site, but didn't leave a return email.
+= Will there be a fix for the Wordpress Header design that this plugin somehow breaks = I don't know the specifics of this breakage, if it does exist.
+Someone emailed me about it through my contact form at my site, but didn't leave a return email.
 Was not able to duplicate this unfortunately.
 If you notice any kind of breakage that is a direct result of having this plugin activated, please go to the Description tab above, and the follow the link to my contact form on my generate site.
 And I'd appreciate a screenshot so that I could exactly what the problem is.